rcznp/test_doc_2/SensorLoggingService.md

 - Automatically reconnects to MQTT broker
 - Handles sensor unavailability gracefully

 The service uses a queue-based architecture to ensure no data is lost when the device is offline or experiencing connectivity issues.
-Each sensor type has its own dedicated queue with a capacity of 5000 entries, allowing for robust data caching during network interruptions.
+Each sensor type has its own dedicated queue with a capacity of 5000 entries(arbitary value,but i tested it for a few times and it seems to cache up to 4 hours consistently and reliably,aftet that maybe due to some inherent features of the watch or memeory space it stops caching continuosly), allowing for robust data caching during network interruptions.

 ## 🔄 Service Overview